scramjetorg/transform-hub/README.md

 ## Intro

-The readme file contains information about the development process of the CSI.
+The readme file contains information about the development process of the STH.
 It is focused mainly on a day by day commands.
 Commands won't work as long as you don't set up the environment correctly.
 You can [find setup instructions in the docs.](docs/development-guide/README.md)

 ## Clean and rebuild packages